 For those of you that use Profit Rhino's mobile tool, you may be wondering how precisely you can manage the quotes and invoices your technicians are generating without needing to log into the Profit Rhino mobile app.
-To do this, you'll need to utilize Profit Rhino's invoice grid.
+To do this, you'll need to utilize Profit Rhino's work order grid.

-To get to the workorder grid, log in to your account, from a laptop or desktop computer, and click the invoices button on the left.
+To get to the work order grid, log in to your account, from a laptop or desktop computer, and click the work order button on the left.

 Once there, you'll see a screen similar to this:

-Now obviously, there's a lot of information to break down here.
-So, what I'd like to do is drill down into one quote, and just break down the information present from left to right:
+There's a lot of information to break down here.
+So, what we will do is drill down into one quote, and just break down the information present from left to right:

 - The first thing you're going to see here is the work order's number, and the work order's "status".
 The "status" of the work order refers to which portion of the quote or invoicing process this particular work order is in.
 The available choices are: Open, In Progress, Complete, and Cancelled.
 The other data displayed here is whether this work order is a quote or an invoice.

 - Here you'll see the date this work order was created and who created it.